HarshaGundre/fake-news-detection/README.md

 The Passive Aggressive Classifier (PAC) is a type of online learning algorithm for binary classification tasks.
 It is well-suited for applications like fake news detection.
 The PAC algorithm updates its model continuously as new data arrives, making it efficient for real-time classification.

 Model Accuracy
-The Passive Aggressive Classifier achieved an impressive accuracy of 96% during evaluation.
-This high accuracy indicates its effectiveness in classifying news articles as reliable or unreliable.

-The model is pre-trained and available as model.pkl in this repository, allowing you to use it for making predictions.